terrapower/armi/doc/user/grids.rst

     Fourteen-ring, full-core, flats-up hexagonal lattice map.

 The other version is the corners up lattice.
-Notice how the ``-`` spacers were used differently to have one versus a line of hexagonal grid cells in the top row.
-This is not strictly a function of "flats vs corners", but of the orientation of the outer lattice rings.
+Notice how the ``-`` placeholders are used differently in the two plots.
+The ``-`` placeholders are just that; they represent a symbol that we went to skip with empty space.
+You can put them anywhere in the map you want to leave a hole.
+Primarily the ``-`` placeholders are used at the start of rows to create non-rectangular layouts of symbols.

 .. code-block:: yaml